rosyberti/website/advanced-python/numpy-methods-operations-practice-problems.md

 ---
 layout: page
-title: Advanced Python for Finance
+title: 'Practice Problems: NumPy Methods and Operations'
 ---

 It's now time for some practice problems!
 See below for details on how to proceed.